Divorce & Separation

 - Desertion – Your spouse has left you without your consent for at least two years before you apply for divorce.
 This ground is rarely used.

 Note that it is only possible to get divorced if you have been married for over one year.

 In the vast majority of cases, the fact relied upon in the divorce proceedings does not affect your entitlement to a fair share of the matrimonial assets or what child arrangements might be in the best interests of your children.

 You may have seen media reporting of so-called “no fault” divorce reform to remove the fault-based system.
 This reform will introduce a new, notification-based system, with a six-month timeframe to allow for a period of reflection before any final decree of divorce is made.
-The draft legislation has been approved by Parliament and the Queen, and it is expected to formally come into force in Autumn 2021.
+The new legislation comes into effect on 6th April 2022.